Teaching Students with Oysters

 Oyster education extends beyond the classroom and includes different involvement from each educator, but all discuss the importance of oysters when bringing groups out to the field to work on living shoreline projects or oyster reef construction.
 Oyster-related programming includes service learning through oyster shell bagging and reef construction events, oyster dissections, plankton labs, and scientific monitoring.

 - Gain knowledge and awareness about the importance of oysters

 - Create and strengthen their connection to the coastal environment

 - Practice environmental stewardship skills

-- Have a fun learning experience.
+- Have a fun learning experience

 The Incredible Oyster

 Why the oyster?
-Oysters are top-notch water filters, improving water quality by removing sediment, nutrients and plankton from the water as they feed.
+Oysters are top-notch water filters, improving water quality by removing sediment, nutrients, and plankton from the water as they feed.
 One adult oyster can filter up to 50 gallons of water a day.
-Oyster reefs provide critical habitat for a diverse collection of aquatic animals, including many important commercial and recreational fish species.
+Oyster reefs provide critical habitats for a diverse collection of aquatic animals, including many important commercial and recreational fish species.
 Oysters also are an important link in the estuarine food chain, and they are an important recreational and commercial fishery.
 Read more about our oyster habitat restoration program.

 For More Information